-The houses lining the other side of the Cathedral Square are among the oldest in Colmar.
+The houses lining the other side of Place de la Cathédrale are among the oldest in Colmar.

 On the cathedral square, Adolf House (1350) is the oldest house in Colmar.
 Its two first floors with their arched windows date from the second half of the 14th century, while the third floor and the half-timbered gable are from the 16th century.
 The house underwent serious renovations in 2000.

 To the right, the building of the city’s Old Body Guard, from 1575, features a magnificent Renaissance loggia (1577-1582).
 It is from here that the magistrate of the city preached his sermons and announced the convictions of guilty inhabitants.